Bronstrom/Spotilight/docs/getting-started.md

 ##### Delete Selected Items

 When selecting one or more tracks, you have the option to delete the items you have selected from the current playlist.
 A modal will appear to confirm when clicking this button.

 ##### Create Playlist from Selected Items

 This option appears when you have selected one or more tracks.
 All the items within the playlist you have selected will be added to a new playlist.
 When selecting this option, a modal will appear with a required text field for the name of the new playlist.

+##### Add New Tracks to the Current Playlist

+Above the tracks list, you can select the "+ Add Tracks" button to add tracks.
+Once selected, you can either search for tracks by title ("Add Individual Track(s)") or search for an artist and add a number of their top tracks ("Add Artist Top Track(s)").
+With the "Add Individual Track(s)" option, you can select up to 10 songs at a time to add directly to the current playlist's track list.
+If you choose the "Add Artist Top Track(s)", you have the option to choose up to 10 artists and up to 10 top tracks from each of those artists (up to 100 tracks possible at a time).
+During this process you can use the "Cancel" button if you change your mind to avoid adding any new tracks.

 ## Showcase/Stats